Businessolver

 Businessolver Blog

-Sun, Sand, and Savings: 3 Expert Tips to Make the Most of Your HSA and FSA This Summer
+Sun, Sand, and Savings: 3 Tips to Make the Most of Your Healthcare Spending Dollars This Summer

 Share:

-For the rest of the year, employees have peace of mind that money is being set aside for health expenses.
 This “set it and forget it” approach is fantastic for financial security but may mean these savings are out of sight and out of mind when it matters most.
+Since we’re halfway through the year, now is a perfect opportunity to remind employees to stock up on wellness essentials.

 There are lots of surprising items on the eligibility list.
 FSA dollars can prepare employees for all their epic summer adventures and ease those satisfyingly sore muscles the next day.

-Healthcare costs continue to rise, and our own Benefits Insights data shows only 10% of respondents feel prepared to take on a large medical expense.
+Healthcare costs continue to rise, and our own Benefits Insights data shows that many of us don’t feel prepared to take on a large medical expense, planned or otherwise.
 That’s why many employees are looking to their employers for guidance as financial stress ticks higher and higher.

 Though we’d like to think large health costs are limited to just the “unexpected,” like an emergency room visit or urgent surgery, the reality is that expected costs, like braces or home health equipment, have a high price tag, too.